xiyerx/Shwetha-ALPR/README.md

 The cropped images and the list of their corresponding license plate names will be saved in the `yolov7/cropped_image` folder.

 ## System Implementation
 1. **Data Acquisition and Annotation**: A custom dataset of 650 images of vehicles with Indian license plates was created, annotated using Roboflow, and augmented to over 1600 images.
-The dataset is available for use here:
 <a href="https://universe.roboflow.com/pranay-rtnxk/number-plate-lga09">
     <img src="https://app.roboflow.com/images/download-dataset-badge.svg"></img>
 </a>

-3. **Model Training and Refinements**: YOLOv7 model was trained on the dataset for 40 epochs to achieve high accuracy in license plate detection
+2. **Model Training and Refinements**: YOLOv7 model was trained on the dataset for 40 epochs to achieve high accuracy in license plate detection
-4. **Optical Character Recognition (OCR)**: EasyOCR was used for character recognition from the cropped license plate images.
+3. **Optical Character Recognition (OCR)**: EasyOCR was used for character recognition from the cropped license plate images.
-5. **Hardware Setup and Deployment**: Raspberry Pi 4 was used as the edge device, interfacing the camera module for real-time image capture.
+4. **Hardware Setup and Deployment**: Raspberry Pi 4 was used as the edge device, interfacing the camera module for real-time image capture.

 # ALPR Pipeline
 <div align="center" style="margin-bottom: 20px;">